kevinlin311tw/caffe-cvprw15/README.md

-# caffe-cvprw15: Implementation of the deep hashing
+# caffe-cvprw15: Implementation of the Deep Hashing Methods

 Created by Kevin Lin, Huei-Fang Yang, and Chu-Song Chen at Academia Sinica, Taipei, Taiwan.